newrelic/video-agent-roku/README.md

 Description:
 	Add a matching pattern for the domain attribute and substitute it by another string.
-	Every time an event is generated with the domain attribute, it will apply check if if matches the regex and will apply the substitution.
-If the pattern is not set, it will use the whole domain.
+	Every time an event or metric is generated with a domain attribute, tha agent will check if it matches a regex and will apply the specified substitution.
+If no pattern is set, it will use the URL domain unchanged.
 	It applies to all events and metrics containing the "domain" attribute.

 Arguments: